 If the reality of the Maasai people seems distant to you, you’re not alone.
-Most people outside of Africa are unaware of the Maasai, their customs and traditions, and the challenges they face.
+Most people outside of Africa are unaware of them, their customs and traditions, and the challenges they face.
 The chances of your having met a Maasai are rather slim as well, unless of course you’ve travelled to Kenya or northern Tanzania, areas to which they are indigenous.

 The Maasai culture is steeped in tradition, dating back for many centuries.
 Strongly patriarchal in nature, the men are responsible for the safety of the village, developing and improving the community’s cattle stock through trades and bartering, and making all relevant political decisions.
 Women are responsible for all matters regarding the home, including building and maintaining the house, fetching water, collecting firewood, milking the cattle, raising the children and cooking for the family.
-To read more about the roles of men and women in Maasai culture, please click here for our latest articles.

-There are, however, some strong proponents of change amongst the Maasai, paving the way for some much needed evolution in social practices.
+There are strong proponents of change amongst the Maasai, paving the way for some much needed evolution in social practices.
 Chief Mary Kahingo, for instance, is the first female Maasai Chief in all of Kenya, and has been working tirelessly with Coins for Change to inform Maasai women and girls of their rights, to protect them against those who would infringe upon those rights, and to drive the social acceptance on new non-FGM rites of passage for girls.